MicrosoftDocs/memdocs/autopilot/pre-provision.md

 - Power on the device.
 - Select the appropriate language, locale, and keyboard layout.
 - Connect to a network (if using Wi-Fi).
 Internet access is always required.
-If using hybrid Azure AD Join, there must also be connectivity to a domain controller.
+If using Microsoft Entra hybrid join, there must also be connectivity to a domain controller.
-- If using Azure AD join, on the branded sign-on screen, enter the user's Azure Active Directory credentials.
+- If using Microsoft Entra join, on the branded sign-on screen, enter the user's Microsoft Entra credentials.
-- If using hybrid Azure AD Join, the device will reboot; after the reboot, enter the user's Active Directory credentials.
+- If using Microsoft Entra hybrid join, the device will reboot; after the reboot, enter the user's Active Directory credentials.
   > [!NOTE]
   >
-  > In certain circumstances, Azure AD credentials may also be prompted for during a hybrid Azure AD join scenario.
+  > In certain circumstances, Microsoft Entra credentials may also be prompted for during a Microsoft Entra hybrid join scenario.
 For example, if ADFS isn't being used.
 - More policies and apps are delivered to the device, as tracked by the Enrollment Status Page (ESP).
 Once complete, the user can access the desktop.

 A change was made in the 2021.09C release to rerun the device ESP during the user flow so that both device and user ESP run when the user logs in.
 This change allows ESP to install other policies that may have been assigned to the device after it was provisioned in the technician phase.

 > [!NOTE]
-> If the Microsoft Account Sign-In Assistant (wlidsvc) is disabled during the Technician Flow, the Azure AD sign in option may not show.
+> If the Microsoft Account Sign-In Assistant (wlidsvc) is disabled during the Technician Flow, the Microsoft Entra sign-in option may not show.
 Instead, users are asked to accept the EULA, and create a local account, which may not be what you want.

 ## Related articles